 The principal activity of the Company is to finance mortgage lending.
-In 1998 the Company issued £203,700,000 floating rate notes (the "Notes").
-Following a business restructure on 28 February 2011 the terms of the Notes were modified and bear a zero rate of interest until 2073.
+In 1997 the Company issued £105,600,000 fixed rate notes (the "Notes").
+Following a business restructure on 28 February 2011 the terms of the Notes were modified.
+The notes bear a zero rate of interest until August 2027.
+Under the business restructure, the interest rate applicable to the Notes will increase to 0.01% fixed from August 2027 until 2072 when the Notes become due.
 The Notes are secured on the mortgage portfolio.
 The capital appreciation realised on the sale of a mortgage holder's property is shared between the mortgage holder and the Company as set out in the original loan agreement.
-The Company pays its entire share of the appreciation to Note holders.
+The Company pays its entire share of the appreciation to the Note holders and the swap provider.

-The activities of the Company are conducted primarily by reference to a series of transaction documents under the offering circular for BOS (Shared Appreciation Mortgages) No.4 PLC (the "Programme Documentation").
+The activities of the Company are conducted primarily by reference to a series of transaction documents under the offering circular for BOS (Shared Appreciation Mortgages) No.2 PLC (the "Programme Documentation").